 Duration of treatment is different for everyone.
 Individuals with severe addictions, for instance, will need to spend a much longer time in treatment.
 One factor that has a big influence on heroin rehabilitation duration, though, is the type of treatment program that an addict is in.

 Short-term inpatient heroin rehabilitation = 1 to 3 months.

-A short-term inpatient heroin rehabilitation program typically requires an addict to reside in a treatment facility for one to three months.
+A short-term inpatient program typically requires a person to reside in a treatment facility for one to three months.

 Long-term inpatient heroin rehabilitation = 3 months or more.

-Many recovering heroin addicts will need to spend a much longer time in treatment, and stays in long-term inpatient heroin rehabilitation can range from three months to two years.
+Many people in recovery from a strong drug like heroin will need to spend a much longer time in treatment, and stays in long-term rehab can range from three months to two years.

 Outpatient heroin rehabilitation = 4 months to one year.